Theatre of Croatia: Nationalism and city theatres

 The beginning of the nineteenth century is also marked by the strong influence of German theatre, which can be seen in the theatrical terminology of the time, but also in the increasingly professional work habits and organization.
 Many Croatian actors and theatre workers gained their experience by watching guest performances by German theatre companies or they would travel to Germany and Austria to learn at first hand.

 In 1834, the first real theatre space was opened on St. Mark's Square in Zagreb.
 The golden age of construction of theatre halls in Croatia came between 1859 and 1895, when large theatres were built in Split, Dubrovnik, Šibenik, Zadar, Osijek, Varaždin, Pula, Rijeka and Zagreb.
 Following that, theatrical life in Croatia gradually became more professionalized and despite a number of political and material difficulties, a single national theatre was formed, primarily due to the efforts of Dimitrije Demeter, August Šenoa and Stjepan Miletić.

 Zagreb's first purpose-built city theatre was Stanković's Theatre (also known as the Old Theatre or the Theatre on St. Mark's Square).
 It was built by the merchant Kristofor Stanković, who had won 30,000 ducats in the Vienna lottery in 1833.
-He intended to rent the building to foreign companies, and it also contained a ballroom, which hosted a number of important sessions of the Croatian Parliament.
+He intended to rent the building to foreign companies, and it also contained a ballroom, which hosted a number of important sessions of the Parliament of Croatia.

 The builders were father and son, Christofor and Anton Cragnolini.
 The theatre was designed with three rows of boxes surrounding the auditorium, and could accommodate more than 750 patrons.
 The stage covered approximately 200 m2, and at the same time served as a storage for the scenery backdrops.
 The orchestra was placed on a level with the audience.
 Lighting was originally candles, then from 1864 by gaslight, and after 1894 by electricity.